lightpohl/node-md-meta-cataloger/README.md

 #### Config File (--config)

--   Using the `--config` option you can specify a path to a JS config file that should return an object with "camelCased" versions of the existing CLI options (plus extra).
+-   Using the `--config` option you can specify a path to a JS config file (an ES module) that should return a default object exported with "camelCased" versions of the existing CLI options (plus any extra).
--   If an option exists in both the config file, and as a CLI option, the CLI option will receive priority.
+-   If an option exists in both the config file and as a CLI option, then the CLI option will receive priority.

 | Option            | Type     | Required | Description                                              |
 | ----------------- | -------- | -------- | -------------------------------------------------------- |